thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 The data can be fetched online during each experiment running with command line option ```--online``` when different interfaces for controling and experimenting are present.
 Without enabling option ```--online``` or providing local USB storage with option ```--dump_to_dir``` it is not possible to perform long experiments or high data rates since the traces have to be collected in the limited device memory during an experiment.

+The command line options ```--online``` and ```--dump_to_dir``` are valid for all nodes and individual settings per node are not used if set.
+Without these command line options the individual settings of all nodes are used or if unset then the data is kept in memory.
+All command line options are overwriting the corresponding config file options.

 Please refer to the output of option ```--help``` for a complete list of available options.

 # Analyse Measurement